A new paper describes a revolutionary scan of the human brain: the 100 micron resolution obtained is something never seen before.

 The team involved in the study

 The team that developed the research is a sort of all stars: it includes neurologists, neuroscientists, engineers, computer scientists and anatomists.
-The project also required many skills in the creation of the special machinery to carry out these scans.
+The project also required many skills in the construction of the special machinery to perform these scans.
 The solution came with the creation of a special technological combination for MRI, based on a more capillary group of electrodes placed on the skull.

 The project has 3 main objectives and as many phases: